phetsims/equality-explorer/doc/lock-scenarios.md

 5. Release the dragged term.
 The dragged term adds to produce `x + 2`.
 6. Verify that the equivalent term moves immediately to the opposite plate and sums to zero.

+### Scenario 20

+1. Put '1' on the left plate, nothing on the right plate.
+2. Turn the lock on.
+3. Drag '-1' off the left plate.
+4. Verify that the equivalent term '1' is created on the right side, and the inverse term '-1' is created on the plate.
+5. Release the dragged term below the plate.
+6. Verify that the dragged term and equivalent term return to their respective toolboxes, and the inverse term remains on the right plate.

+### Scenario 21

+1. Put '1' on the left plate, nothing on the right plate.
+2. Turn the lock on.
+3. Drag '-1' off the left plate.
+4. Verify that the equivalent term '1' is created on the right side, and the inverse term '-1' is created on the plate.
+5. Release the dragged term above the plate.
+6. Verify that the dragged term and equivalent term return to their respective plates, and that the equivalent term is added to the the inverse term on the right plate.

+### Scenario 22

+1. Run with `?speed=0.1` to slow animation.
+2. Put '1' on the left plate, nothing on the right plate.
+3. Turn the lock on.
+4. Drag '-1' off the left plate.
+5. Verify that the equivalent term '1' is created on the right side, and the inverse term '-1' is created on the plate.
+6. Release the dragged term above the plate.
+7. Before the dragged term reaches its plate, grab the inverse term.
+6. Verify that the dragged term and equivalent term return to their respective plates, and the inverse term is _not_ replaced by the equivalent term.